» Change of Ownership, Name or Legal Entity

 UKAS should be notified sufficiently in advance of any planned changes to the legal entity to avoid the potential for accreditation to be suspended or withdrawn.

-Where it is confirmed that the new entity is prepared to accept all contractual, legal, financial and other obligations which relate to current and historic accredited activities UKAS will request that a Transfer of Accreditation form is completed and submitted to email@example.com with the requested evidence contained in that form.
+Where it is confirmed that the new entity is prepared to accept all contractual, legal, financial and other obligations which relate to current and historic accredited activities UKAS will request that a Notification Form for Change of Legal Entity (F323) is completed and submitted to firstname.lastname@example.org with the requested evidence contained in that form.

 Where the change of legal entity does not impact on the accredited service provided (e.g. where the management, resources, management system and procedures remain unchanged), the transfer of accreditation may be relatively straightforward.
 However, if it is evident from the information provided that the accredited service could or will be affected by the change then UKAS shall determine whether any additional assessment effort will be required to confirm on going conformity with the requirements of accreditation.